gjurgensen/gjurgensen.github.io/_posts/2021-11-13-FavoriteTactics.md

   _induct_by H ltac:(fun hyp => induction hyp as pat using c).
 {% endhighlight %}

 The first definition, `gen_eq_something`, simply looks for a non-variable argument in the hypothesis `H` to generalize up to equality.
 The second tactic, `intro_try_rew`, does `intro`, but simultaneously tries fancier introductions which destructs/rewrites the equality.
-Finally, `_induct_by` puts it everything together.
+Finally, `_induct_by` puts everything together.
 We `gen_eq_something` our inductive term as much as possible.
 Note this will add equality assumptions to our goal.
 Now, we perform the induction given by `inductStep`, and on each subgoal, we will introduce each of the equalities we added by `gen_eq_something`.

 If you have ever used `dependent induction`, `induct` is trying to do the same thing, sometimes called "inversion-induction", because it can be seen as simultaneously trying to invert and induct on the hypothesis.
 If `dependent induction` does the same thing, why did we just re-create the functionality?
 Well, `dependent induction` actually uses the heterogenous equality `JMeq`, and uses the same UIP axiom we mentioned with `dependent inv`.
 Therefore, `induct` is something of a simpler variation of `dependent induction`.